Howdy folks! Welcome to Austin, Texas!

-Held every March, the South By Southwest is a concoction of music, film, and gaming.
+The South By Southwest is a concoction of music, film, and gaming every March.
 Preparations go year-round for the event, which sees around half a million visitors pouring into Austin.

 With major musical headliners, blockbuster films, and the launch of new gaming titles, the popularity of the South by Southwest is evident in the sheer volume of attendees.

-But in true Austin fashion, the event also gives an enormous emphasis on promoting new, upcoming artists, offering them an opportunity to be discovered by record labels in the process.
+But in true Austin fashion, the event also emphasizes promoting new, upcoming artists, offering them an opportunity to be discovered by record labels.

 As one of the largest music festivals in the world, the SXSW is a monumental feat for the city of Austin.

-b.
-Family and Kids Friendly Fun at ABC Kite Festival
+4.2 Family and Kids-Friendly Fun at A.B.C.
+Kite Festival

 Usually hosted on the lawns of Zilker Park, this annual festival is a century-old Austin tradition.